-The Environmental Education Programme in Yio Chu Kang Secondary School, known as the Eco ACE Programme, adopts the ACE Approach and is aligned to the school's vision, 'A Community of Learners, Leaders and Innovators'.
+The Environmental Education Programme in Yio Chu Kang Secondary School, known as the Eco ACE Programme, adopts the Advocate, Create, Educate (ACE) Approach which is aligned to the school's vision, 'A Community of Learners, Leaders and Innovators'.
+We hope to nurture a community of leaders who advocates green habits and influence other in making positive impact to the environment; a community of innovators who creates sustainable ideas and green initiatives, and a community of learners who are equipped with the knowledge and skills related to environment education.